open-telemetry/opamp-spec/specification.md

 message, even if the Server detects the duplicates and processes the message once.

-Note that the Agent is not required to keep a growing queue of messages that it wants to send to the Server if the connection is unavailable.
-The Agent typically only needs to keep one up-to-date message of each kind that it wants to send to the Server and send it as soon as the connection is available.
+Note that the Client is not required to keep a growing queue of messages that it wants to send to the Server if the connection is unavailable.
+The Client typically only needs to keep one up-to-date message of each kind that it wants to send to the Server and send it as soon as the connection is available.

-For example, the Agent should keep track of its own status and compose a AgentToServer message that is ready to be sent at the first opportunity.
-If the Agent is unable to send the AgentToServer message (for example if the connection is not yet available) the Agent does not need to create a new AgentToServer every time the Agent's status changes and keep all these AgentToServer messages in a queue ready to be sent.
-The Agent simply needs to keep one up-to-date AgentToServer message and send it at the first opportunity.
+For example, the Client should keep track of the Agent's status and compose a AgentToServer message that is ready to be sent at the first opportunity.
+If the Client is unable to send the AgentToServer message (for example if the connection is not yet available) the Client does not need to create a new AgentToServer every time the Agent's status changes and keep all these AgentToServer messages in a queue ready to be sent.
+The Client simply needs to keep one up-to-date AgentToServer message and send it at the first opportunity.
 This of course requires the AgentToServer message to contain all changes since it was last reported and to correctly reflect the current (last) state of the Agent.

-Similarly, all other Agent reporting capabilities, such as Addon Status Reporting or Agent Package Installation Status Reporting require the Agent to only keep one up-to-date status message and send it at the earliest opportunity.
+Similarly, all other Agent reporting capabilities, such as Addon Status Reporting or Agent Package Installation Status Reporting require the Client to only keep one up-to-date status message and send it at the earliest opportunity.

-The exact same logic is true in the opposite direction: the Server normally only needs to keep one up-to-date message of a particular kind that it wants to deliver to the Agent and send it as soon as the connection to the Agent is available.
+The exact same logic is true in the opposite direction: the Server normally only needs to keep one up-to-date message of a particular kind that it wants to deliver to the Agent and send it as soon as the connection to the Client is available.

 ## Throttling